What’s financial wellness? And why is it important?

 When you prioritise your financial wellness, you’re less likely to avoid situations that will impact your short-term finances, such as changing your job.
 That means you can take more risks with your career, change your profession to something you find more meaningful or enjoy more time with your loved ones.

 What is financial fitness, and why is financial fitness important?

 Financial fitness is about setting goals, managing debt, saving for emergencies and still having a bit left over for those times you want to treat yourself.
 Just like exercise and meditation, financial wellbeing is built on the little activities that you make a habit of doing.

 What are the steps for creating a budget?
 And what are some financial fitness tips?

 So how do you become financially fit?
 Like all good training routines, it’s one step at a time.
 Here’s some financial wellness tips to get you started:

 - Create a budget starting with your earnings and expenses.
 Be honest with the numbers – nobody is going to see this besides you and it won’t be effective if the numbers aren’t accurate.
 If you’re with ubank and you want a clear picture of your money, check out the In & Out feature in our app.
 It’ll visualise exactly what’s coming in and going out of your ubank accounts so you can stay on top of your money.

 - Now that you’re aware of your incomings and outgoings, begin to look for potential savings.

-Think of financial wellbeing and financial fitness as exercise.
+Think of financial wellbeing and fitness as exercise.
 It might be hard getting into the routine, but once you do, you’ll be left feeling better than ever.